CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 and, 6) a cooler for sample preservation.

 ![low-cost sampler image](./figures/LCS.png)
-**Figure 2.** Picture of the low-cost automated water sampler (LCS) deployed in-situ, with its primary components annotated: 1) a cellular-enabled microcontroller, 2) a 12 V battery and solar charger, 3) a peristaltic pump with tubing, 4) a X V, X W solar panel, 5) a water depth detecting sensor, and 6) a cooler.
+**Figure 2.** Picture of the low-cost automated water sampler (LCS) deployed in-situ, with its primary components annotated: 1) a cellular-enabled microcontroller, 2) a 12 V battery and solar charger, 3) a peristaltic pump with tubing, 4) a 12 V, 10 W solar panel, 5) a water depth detecting sensor, and 6) a cooler for sample preservation.

 Like commercial models, the LCS can detect and measure water flow in an installed flume via